Field Sales 2026: 10 Actionable Tips

 Use in‑app messaging for key updates.
 Capture photos when site context matters.
 Get digital signatures when commitments are made.
 Store all of it in one place that sales, service, and management can access.

-- Photograph relevant conditions: Entry points, installed equipment, property issues, or completed work.
+- Photograph relevant conditions: entry points, installed equipment, property issues, or completed work.

 - Archive every interaction: If a problem surfaces later, you need records.